juanse9701/animeapp/README.md

 # AnimeListApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3. your function is generate a list of animes that obtain with API REST Jinkan

 ## Development server